Highly complex diversity in a central location

 While northern Überseequartier gradually unfurls its urban qualities, realization of the southern area at the heart of HafenCity successfully continues

-In contrast to the conventional shopping formats of Hamburg’s city center with its passageway malls and main-street-format Mönckeberg-strasse and Spitalerstrasse, northern Überseequartier, with its owner-run boutiques, its post office, drug store and supermarket, as well as several exciting gastronomic attractions and regular weekly food truck markets, already has a profile of its own.
-The area around the old harbor master’s office, Altes Hafenamt, is livelier and more visited – even so the whole northern area has been affected by the delay in development of its southern counterpart.
+In 2019, the last ensemble still under construction was completed.
+Between Sandtorkai and Tokiostrasse, DC Developments is building an unusual constellation of a unique city hotel with a harbor stage, a premium cinema (Pierdrei) and an adjacent residential building (KPTN).
+The former harbor master’s office, Altes Hafenamt, one of the few remaining original buildings in HafenCity, opened successfully in March 2016 after undergoing extensive conversion as an upmarket hotel by the 25hours Group.
+In contrast to the conventional shopping formats of Hamburg’s city center with its passageway malls and main-street-format Mönckebergstrasse and Spitalerstrasse, northern Überseequartier, with its owner-run boutiques, its post office, drug store and supermarket, an organic food market, fitness studio as well as several exciting gastronomic attractions and regular weekly markets, already has a profile of its own.
+Especially in the area around the old harbor master’s office, Altes Hafenamt, its livelier and busier character is visible.

 Fresh start for southern Überseequartier